xrazis/haris.razis.com/content/posts/cappadocia.md

 and stayed at a boutique hotel slightly over our budget.

 {{< figure src="/posts/cappadocia/20241016_133220.webp"
-attr="If ever in the area, definitely consider Araf for your stay."
+caption="If ever in the area, definitely consider Araf for your stay."
  >}}

 Turkey and Palestine have a deep-rooted shared history, the former also the top provider of humanitarian aid to Gaza.
 During our stay at Konya, we saw many joint flags decorating public spaces.

 {{< figure src="/posts/cappadocia/20241016_164711.webp"
-attr="Look closely, Turkey X Palestine."
+caption="Look closely, Turkey X Palestine."
  >}}

 We also had the chance to watch the Dervish whirling dance.
 Dervishes are members of a Tariqa -a religious order of